 This level of commitment has seen ARC Music awarded two prestigious awards for their dedication to folk music and the arts: the “Medal of Science & Art” by the Albert Schweitzer Society ÖASG and the ”Special Award 1998” of the Order of the St. Andrew Association.

 After 40 years ARC Music still flourishes.
-In the last decade the company has been enjoyed a lot of success in Hollywood, our music being used in some of the biggest motion pictures of the last 10 years or so, including two James Bond films – Skyfall and Casino Royale – Martin Scorsese’s Silence, Zero Dark Thirty, Steven Spielberg’s Munich, Indiana Jones and the Kingdom of the Crystal Skull, The 40 Year Old Virgin, The Prince of Persia: The Sands of Time and many others.
+In the last decade the company has enjoyed a lot of success in Hollywood, our music being used in some of the biggest motion pictures of the last 10 years or so, including two James Bond films – Skyfall and Casino Royale – Martin Scorsese’s Silence, Zero Dark Thirty, Steven Spielberg’s Munich, Indiana Jones and the Kingdom of the Crystal Skull, The 40 Year Old Virgin, The Prince of Persia: The Sands of Time and many others.